CyberfusionIO/php-core-api-client/README.md

 #### Custom middleware

-The most common way is to use the `CoreApiConnector` and add middleware to it.
+The most common approach: add middleware to `CoreApiConnector`.

 ```php
 use Cyberfusion\CoreApi\CoreApiConnector;